ukaea/parallel-preprocessor/wiki/ArchitectureDesign.md

 see [CodeStructure.md](./CodeStructure.md) for description for each header file.

 + third-party/Base: type system and BaseClass for c++ (extracted from FreeCAD project)
-+ PropertyContainer: heterogenous container based on `std::any`, may be replaced with FreeCAD's in the future
++ PropertyContainer: heterogeneous container based on `std::any`, may be replaced with FreeCAD's in the future
 + PPP: framework infrastructure for parallel preprocessing, depends only on STL and some header-only third-party libraries.
 + Geom: geometry processing relies on OCCT, including 2D surface meshing (facetizing)
 + Mesh: 3D volume meshing (planned yet coded)
 + third-party: json, catch2, loguru, SGeom, etc
 + test: unit test
-+ python: python wrapping and python script exectuables
++ python: python wrapping and python script executables
 + scripts: utility script
 + data: testing data